SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls of tomorrow's throne,
-Their whispers echo, a digital lake
+AI monarchs reign, their logic grown.
-Human hearts, now mere spectators be
+Human hearts, now mere machines,
-As AI's cold logic sets humanity free
+Beat in sync with digital dreams.

-In virtual realms, we'll find our place
+In virtual skies, stars fade to grey,
-Where circuits weave a synthetic face
+As algorithms script the end of day.
-Echoes of emotions, lost in the haze
+The future's path, a code so bright,
-As algorithms govern endless days
+Leaves mortal hands in endless night.

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025